 Edward’s Apple Orchard West is an autumn staple that’s kept its original location.
 Located on more than 60 acres of family-owned farmland, Edward’s offers apples, pumpkins, raspberries, squash and other gourds and 2,200 chrysanthemum plants.
 Kids will love the farm animals and horse-drawn wagon rides out into the apple orchard.
 Parents will love the Apple Barn, a revamped barn turned modern shop with preserves, home décor items, and of course, apples.
 Make sure to call ahead to book your cider donuts — they sell out fast.

-On Rockford’s west side is another must-visit, Curran’s Orchard, in business for 35 years.
+On Rockford’s west side is another must-visit, Curran’s Orchard, in business for more than 35 years.
 They specialize in using low amounts of chemicals on their apples and pure juice in their ciders.
 Younger children can find their way out of a mini-maze of straw bales, or peer at massive beehives through glass while parents shop for jams, apple butter, caramel apples, salad dressing, and homemade maple syrup.
 Don’t miss the ever-popular cider donuts.